 Yet why should we place the start of the fifth millennium at the fall of the Temple instead of the crucifixion of Messiah?
 After all, in the prophecy of Daniel 9, the angel Gabriel explained that sixty-nine of the seventy “weeks” of years will be completed when the Anointed One is cut off.

 It is a mistake to assume that the fifth millennial division of the Septeon occurred in sync with the seventy weeks of Daniel.
 These are two different systems of temporal measurement, and there is nothing in the Bible to indicate that the end of Daniel's 69th week kicked off the beginning of the fifth millennium.
 After the 69th week there is a pause of indeterminate length during which Messiah is using his ekklesia to spread the Gospel for the sake of the elect among the Gentiles.
-The gap in the seventy weeks is for the increase of the Remnant, both Messianic Jews and grafted-in foreigners--those whom YHVH desires to join his family and become heirs of his kingdom.
+The gap in the seventy weeks is for the increase of the Remnant, both Messianic Jews and grafted-in foreigners—those whom YHVH desires to join his family and become heirs of his kingdom.
 The clock starts up again when the Antichrist renews or strengthens a covenant between Israel and the Gentile nations, and the end of that last week of years will see the return of Yeshua to reign as king.
 Since the return of Yeshua is definitely the event that begins the seventh millennium, we can say with confidence that the end of the 70th week coincides with the end of the sixth millennium.
 That fact does not imply that the close of the 69th week had to coincide with the opening of the fifth millennium.

 In Daniel 9:26, Gabriel is careful to insert one nugget of critical information between his statements that “the Anointed One will be cut off” and “the end will come like a flood.”
 Sandwiched between those statements is a prophecy that the Romans will destroy Jerusalem and the Holy Temple.
-This is interesting because the destruction of Jerusalem has nothing to do with the operation of Daniel's doomsday clock--it had already stopped at the crucifixion.
+This is interesting because the destruction of Jerusalem has nothing to do with the operation of Daniel's doomsday clock--it had already stopped at Messiah's first advent.
 Why would Gabriel make a tangential prophecy here?
 Could it be because the fall of Jerusalem and the Temple is what started the fifth millennium, which is particularly relevant to the calculation of the return of the Anointed One?
 I believe so.